olenakozdoba/hackathon-project/README.md

 2. Install Github Desktop https://desktop.github.com/

 3. On the page https://github.com/olenakozdoba/hackathon-project find green button "Clone or Download", click on it, then click on the button "Open in Desktop".
 When the GitHub desktop is opened, click "Sync" button.
+This should download sources to your computer.

-4. Open command line window, run "npm install -g bower", command should run without error
+4. Open command line window, run "npm install -g bower", command should run without error.
+If "npm" command is not found, try restarting computer.

 5. Change location to local working copy of downloaded project (i.e. <...>/hackathon-project/easy-charge), run command "npm install".
 Command should finish without error